 There are usually a few steps and processes involved in their making: creaming, folding, layering; and that’s where this cake varies – that, and the fact that it’s completely allergy-free!
 This particular fruit cake is incredibly simple to make and really takes little more than a simmer and a stir before you abandon it to the oven to do its work.
 By simmering the dried fruit in water, sugar and the necessary margarine, you plump up the fruit to all its sweet glory and allow the cake to stay moist when baked.
 I would also recommend that you make it the day before you want it, being left only adds to the flavour and allows the outer crust of the cake to soften slightly.
 Once ready, you then have a myriad of choices: dust with icing sugar (as seen here), drizzle over a Vanilla or Almond Icing or swathe in a layer of marzipan.
 The choice is yours but I highly recommend you make it for the Easter holiday, it’s just the thing to last you through the long-weekend and provide a little respite from the chocolate bombardment that you may be experiencing.
 Having said that, if you want chocolate, then I highly recommend these, or indeed, these.

-You will need a 2lb loaf tin for this recipe
+You will need a 7 inch round cake tin with removable base for this recipe